-Are you craving for a box of chocolates, Pepsi, or candy?
-It is hard to deal with a sweet tooth, especially if you have diabetes.
+Craving for a box of chocolates, soda, or candy?
+It is hard to deal with a sweet tooth, especially for those with diabetes.
 That is why people use sweeteners in simple drinks to get the sweetness they crave.

 Artificial sweeteners can help keep the cravings at bay and satisfy the need for a treat without overloading the body with sugar and carbs.
 Furthermore, these sweeteners are 100 times stronger than the typical sugar.

-Therefore, you only need to use a little to get the sweet flavor you want.
-Plus, many people claim that artificial sweeteners do not affect the blood sugar levels.
+Therefore, we only need to use a little to get the sweet flavor we want.
+Plus, many people claim that artificial sweeteners do not affect blood sugar levels.
 Besides, they don’t contain any sugar.
 However, that doesn’t mean they are low on carbs.

 So, read the label first before purchasing a certain product.
 Nevertheless, here is everything you need to know about artificial sweeteners.

 These sweeteners are synthetic chemicals.
 They prompt the sweet taste receptors to register the taste on the tongue.
 Furthermore, they contain no healthy nutrients or calories.
 Therefore, they give things a tasty sweet taste without adding any calories, a study shows.

 As a result, many people use artificial sweeteners in meals that are often regarded as healthy or diet foods.
 In addition, they are popular in the industry.
 Many companies use them to give their products a good taste.

 Consumables that contain these sweeteners are desserts, soft drinks, cakes, and microwave meals.
 There are other items such as toothpaste and chewing gum that also contain artificial sweeteners.
 Here is a list of some of the most used artificial sweeteners around the globe: